IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

     * Participants upload their system outputs to a dedicated public Github repository with a permissive license (MIT) which allows all participants to use and evaluate the outputs.
 * What training data are participants allowed to use?
     * We divide the task into **constrained** and **unconstrained** settings, with different allowed training data for each.
 See the "Additional training data" section for more information
+    * For the **constrained** setting, please only use the data provided with no external auxiliary tools (e.g., morphological analysers) or pre-trained models (e.g., BERT) so that improvements come from modeling (e.g., few-shot learning, self-training, masking, etc.)
+    * For the **unconstrained** setting, we allow pre-trained models for data augmentation, classification etc.
 * Are pre-trained models such as mBERT and mBART allowed?
     * Yes, the use of pre-trained models is allowed.
 * Can papers be submitted to multiple venues?